 While the upper sphincter is under voluntary control and prevents the passage of food into the respiratory system, the lower esophageal sphincter (LES) is present near the junction with the stomach.
 When the LES does not close fully, it leads to heartburn or reflux.

 At the stomach, the diameter of the GI tract increases to form a hollow sac-like structure made of three layers of smooth muscle.
 These muscles are arranged in longitudinal, diagonal and circular layers.
 They contract in a coordinated manner to churn the food and mix it with gastric secretions.
 The mucous membranes of the stomach contain cells that secrete hydrochloric acid (parietal cells) as well as digestive enzymes (chief cells).
 Enzymes are secreted in an inactive state and become activated in the low pH of the organ.

 When the stomach is empty or contracted, the inner surface forms a number of ridges called rugae.
 These ridges are prominent near the pyloric end of the stomach and disappear when the stomach is distended.
 The stomach also contains endocrine glands that regulate digestion.
 The hormones produced by the stomach can either enhance or inhibit its digestive activity and include gastrin, histamine, and somatostatin.

 Liver, Gallbladder, and Pancreas

 The liver is the heaviest and largest gland in the human body and is formed of four lobes.
-It plays an important role in digestion because bile secretion from the liver emulsifies fats and enhances the activity of pancreatic and intestinal lipases.
+Liver function plays a serious role in digestion.
+The liver releases bile secretions which emulsify fats and enhances the activity of pancreatic and intestinal lipases.
 The alkaline nature of bile also neutralizes gastric acids when chyme enters the duodenum.
 Bile is necessary for the absorption of vitamin K from the gut.

 While some bile can flow directly into the intestine, some of it is stored in the gall bladder and released in response to the ingress of partially digested food from the stomach.